 While The Graduate School does not require a writing sample, the Political Science Department finds them very helpful.
 We strongly encourage students to submit a 10-20 page double-spaced writing sample.
 This is generally a seminar paper written for a political science class.
 If you have been out of school and have written/co-written and/or published/co-published an article, you may submit that article, too.

 1. DEADLINE FOR RECEIPT OF APPLICATIONS AND SUPPORTING DOCUMENTS is December 8th for the PhD and January 30th for the MA.
 Supporting documents include transcripts, letters of recommendation, GRE scores, English language scores, and writing sample.

 2. Our program is primarily a doctoral program.
 To that end, all students to whom we offer admission as Ph.D. students are considered for financial assistance.
 Departmental funding includes tuition, fees, and a stipend.

-3. After entering Political Science in the “Proposed Department,” the computer should offer a menu of sub-fields in the "Special Field" area.
+3. After entering Political Science in the “Proposed Department,” the application offers a menu of sub-fields in the "Special Field" area.
 Our department has six sub-fields within political science: political institutions, political economy, political behavior and identity, methodology, and political theory.
 Please enter which sub-field best describes your area of interest.

 4. If you are a current undergraduate, your letters of recommendation should come from faculty members, especially political science faculty.

-5. Successful applicants generally have GPA's of 3.5 or above and combined GRE's of at least 1350.
-Exceptions to these thresholds are sometimes made, however.
-Please check with the Graduate School concerning the acceptable GRE exam.
-The code number for Duke University Graduate School is 5156 .
-Because you are applying for admission to the Graduate School at Duke University , you do not need a department code.
+5. Successful applicants generally have GPA's of 3.5 or above, but are expected to have a minimum of 3.2.
+The combined Verbal and Quantitative GRE score should be at least 308 and the Writing, a 3.5 or higher.
+Exceptions to these thresholds are sometimes made.
+The code number for Duke University Graduate School is 5156.
+Because you are applying for admission to the Graduate School at Duke University, you do not need a department code.